Let us speak, then, of comedy.

 Now, the one thing that everyone says about Richard Lester is that he got things done on time.
 He kept to a budget, he kept to a schedule, and if something wasn’t quite good enough, then he did as well as he could and then moved on.
 That made the Salkinds happy, which is nice, but I think this scene demonstrates the limitations of that approach, from the audience’s perspective.

 This scene has bad staging, bad visual continuity and an extremely lazy attitude toward set design and construction, supporting a joke that doesn’t make sense for the characters and isn’t particularly funny.
-I hate to be so negative like this right from the jump, but we are two sequences into this movie, and I am not super optimistic at this point.
+I hate to be so negative like this right from the jump, but we are two sequences into this movie, and my optimism is waning.

 Lois makes juice in her new office in